cambridge-cares/TheWorldAvatar/QuestionAnswering/QA_ICL/data_generation/README.md

 See [JSON schema for simplified graph schema](#data-schema-of-simplified-graph-schema).

-### Examples of Data Request Generation from Natural Language Questions
+### Examples of data request generation from natural language questions

 A question can be answered so long as appropriate data is supplied.
 The retrieval of pertinent data is carried out by executing structured data requests that correspond to the input questions.
 By prompting LLMs with pairs of natural language queries and their corresponding data requests, LLMs can perform in-context learning to automatically generate data requests for unseen input questions.